DefineX-Studios/parsec-switcher/README.md

 # parsec-account-switcher

-Allows for switching multiple parsec account as and when needed, still work in progress.
+Allows for addition of multiple parsec accounts and switching between them without logging out/ logging in, making the experience as seemless as possible.

 # Installation:
-**From source :**
+## From release:
+Download the latest release and run the installer.
+## From source:
 1. Clone the repo
 ```shell
 git clone https://github.com/DefineX-Studios/parsec-account-switcher.git